I’m an interpretive planner.

 There should also be a content development person: somebody who can dig up the stories, talk to the experts, source the artefacts, find the performers or the artists or the guest speakers.
 Very often your interpretive planner—me—takes on that role too.

 And you’re going to need a writer.
 A good one.
 Trust me, don’t skimp on the writer.
-Sometimes your content person can fulfill that role; just make sure you’ve seen their writing.
+Sometimes your interpretive planner can fill that role; just make sure you’ve seen their writing.

 Together, we plot out the visitor experience.
 We take a narrative approach, and write it out in the form of a visitor story.
 “The Abbott family arrives.
 The first thing they see as they enter the parking lot is (outdoor exhibit A).
 They read it and decide to come in.
 As they wait in line, they are delighted to encounter (Program Person B) who has an amazing demonstration to entertain them.
 Behind the front desk is a video monitor showing (Digital Presentation C).